 How popular is the baby name Milford in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Milford and check out all the blog posts that mention the name Milford.
+Plus, check out all the blog posts that mention the name Milford.

 A reader named Ashley writes:

 I have a nearly 4 year old named William Benjamin, both family names.
 For the next child, we are considering Gillian (with a traditional J sound) for a girl.
 I would like another boy name that has an L in the middle, to sound similar to Will.
 I’ve considered Dillon, Elliot, Nolan, Nelson, Phillip.
 I know there must be others out there I’m not thinking of.
 Which one would match well?

 Here’s a bunch of other names with an L-sound in the middle.
 (I left off W-names, figuring Ashley wouldn’t be interested in those.)

 The names in boldface are the ones I personally like best with William.
 (I also think Elliot would be a great choice.)